YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 * Block explorer compatibility

 ### Cons
-* Susceptible to function collisions.
+* Susceptible to function clashing.
 * Less secure than modern counterparts.
 * Every call incurs cost of `delegatecall` from the [Proxy](#The-Proxy).